sst/guide/_examples/how-to-create-an-expo-app-with-serverless.md

 $ npx sst deploy --stage prod
 ```

-This allows us to separate our environments, so when we are working in `dev`, it doesn't break the app for our users.
+This allows us to separate our environments, so when we are working locally it doesn't break the app for our users.

 Once deployed, you should see something like this.